1935 Auckland Rugby League season: Foster Shield

 After their August 10 match Green Lane protested the result on the grounds that the referee had blown for full time early.
 It was later decided that the match would be replayed if it would have any bearing on the championship.
 After Waiuku's match with Point Chevalier their bus was involved in a collision with a car.
-The rear axel was broken though nobody was injured.
+The rear axle was broken though nobody was injured.

 Other club matches and junior grades

 Junior grade competitions

 Nominations were received at the beginning of the season for 8 senior grade sides, 16 for the third grade (to be split into two sections), 11 fourth grade sides, 10 fifth grade sides, 8 sixth grade sides, and 4 seventh grade sides.
 There were weighing in committees formed at Papakura and Otahuhu while weighing in began nightly in late April at the League rooms in Courthouse Lane.

-Richmond won the 2nd Grade championship (Hayward Shield), and they also won the Monteith Shield by winning the knockout competition.
-Ponsonby won the 3rd Grade championship (Walker Cup) and the Murray Cup for winning the knockout competition.
-A Britton of Ellerslie was named the most sportsmanlike player.
-Glenora won the 4th Grade championship, taking out the Hospital Cup, they tied with Newton in the knockout competition for the Kiwi Shield.
-Richmond A won the Endean Shield when they took out the 5th Grade championship and they followed it up with a win in the knockout competition to claim the Milicich Cup.
-Richmond won the 6th grade championship for the Rhodes Shield and completed the double by taking out the Hammill Cup awarded to the winners of the knockout competition.
-The Richmond club also took out the 7th Grade championship for the Myers Cup, with the same team winning the Oval Shield for the knockout competition and the Walmsley Miniature Shield for winning the special round.

-Richmond again were successful in the schoolboys grade winning the Newport Shield when they took out the championship.
-Devonport won the Eccles Memorial Shield by finishing runners-up.
-Devonport also won the knockout competition with the Ernest Davis Cup awarded as the prize.
-Marist won the Robert Reid Memorial Shield for winning the seven-a-side competition with the runners-up being Richmond.
-Richmond also won the Walmsley Midget Shield, with the best uniformed team being named as Richmond who won the E. Bennett Cup.

 Richmond once again won the Davis Points Shield for being the most successful junior club in Auckland.
 They continued their dominance of this trophy.

-Grades were made of the following teams with the winning team in bold: